Slack Pricing Negotiation Guide for Procurement and Finance Teams

 - Pro: This SKU is normally too limited for many organizations because of the lack of user provisioning & SAML.
 This pricing is $7.25/user/month and is not typically discounted given it is the lowest tiered plan type.

 - Business+: This tier covers many SMB and Mid-Market organizations with its user provisioning, SAML and data exports.
-This pricing is $12.5/user/month.
+This now includes AI workflow generation and AI steps, AI recaps/summaries/search.
+This pricing recently increased from $12.5/user/month to $15/user/month.

-- Enterprise Grid: Organizations that lean toward Enterprise Grid require HIPAA compliance, backup, and domain claiming.
-This pricing is $32/user/month.
+- Enterprise+: This has now replaced both Enterprise Select and Enterprise Grid.
+Organizations that lean toward Enterprise+ require HIPAA compliance, backup, and domain claiming.
+This pricing increased from $32/user/month to $45/user/month.

 General Strategy